Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 There are some other methods for selling your old gear that we would strongly suggest you stay away from, unless you are desperate for some quick cash.

 It may sound easy and quick – and it is – but it’s a sure-fire way to get the lowest price for your equipment.
-Pawn shops are set up to buy from sellers who need the quick cash, so they are definitely going to lowball you.
+Thrift stores are set up to buy from sellers who need quick cash, so they are definitely going to lowball you.
+Seller beware!

 Selling is tougher than buying, but it doesn’t have to be too much of a headache as long as you know what you are doing.
 Be honest about what you are selling, paint it in a good light without lying, and offer a fair price based on what similar items are selling for.